symbolworks/symbolfront/README.md

 # Symbolfront

-**A symbolic frontend promoting simplicity in communication between users and applications**
+**A symbolic frontend client promoting simplicity in communication between users and applications**

 ## Motivation